SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Here are more details about the three most popular cruises from San Francisco.

-This 7-day journey starts and ends in SF.
-During your trip, you will make three stops in southern California and one stop in Baja, Mexico.
+This 11-day journey starts and ends in SF.
+During your trip, you will have several days at sea and four ports of call in Mexico.

 Here are links to a few of the sites where you can discover the best deals for cruises from San Francisco (and beyond!):